 Smile.
 Play.
 Repeat.
-Good — you’ve got the basics down.
-Now add a few highlights to your summer bucket list.
+Good — you’ve got the basics of a perfect summer down.
+Now add a few highlights to your warm weather bucket list.
 It’s prime time to explore all that Chicago and the surrounding area has to offer, from soaking up beaches to cheering on dragon boats to hunting trolls.
 Here are our top to-dos this summer with kids.

 1. Troll take-over at Morton Arboretum.

 Something special is emerging from the woods, meadows and vast open spaces at The Morton Arboretum’s grounds . . . unusual creatures, each made of reclaimed wood and measuring 15- to 20-feet-tall.
 Danish artist Thomas Dambo and crews of woodworkers and volunteers are constructing the mammoth mythical creatures of Troll Hunt, a new exhibition debuting June 22.
 Watch these guardians of the forest, who are trying to make sense of the human world and make us think about our impacts on the planet, take shape during weekdays through June 21.
 (4100 IL Route 53, Lisle; mortonarb.org)

 2. Join in on Nickelodeon’s giant party.

 Nickelodeon is making the world a more playful place by bringing you Nickelodeon SlimeFest June 9 and 10 — part music festival, part Nickelodeon slime party!
 SlimeFest will feature live performances by Zedd, Liam Payne, Flo Rida and JoJo Siwa!
 Plus, fans will get the chance to meet their favorite Nick stars Ella Anderson, Riele Downs, Benjamin Flores Jr., Kel Mitchell, Daniella Perkins, Breana Yde and Owen Joyner.
 (Huntington Bank Pavilion Northerly Island, 300 S. Linn White Dr.; nickslimefest.com)